omalley/orc/site/develop/bylaws.md

 ---
 layout: page
-title: Apache Orc Bylaws
+title: Apache ORC Bylaws
 ---

 ## Introduction

-This document defines the bylaws under which the Apache Orc project operates.
+This document defines the bylaws under which the Apache ORC project operates.
 It defines the roles and responsibilities of the project, who may vote, how voting works, how conflicts are resolved, etc.

-Orc is a project of the Apache Software Foundation and the foundation holds the trademark on the name "Orc" and copyright on the combined code base.
+ORC is a project of the Apache Software Foundation (ASF) and the foundation holds the trademark on the name "ORC" and copyright on the combined code base.
 The [Apache Foundation FAQ](http://www.apache.org/foundation/faq.html) and [How-It-Works](http://www.apache.org/foundation/how-it-works.html)